fomenyesu/jquery.wheel.selector/README.md

-#JQSelector#
+#JQSelector# (jQuery select)

-  JQSelector -- a jQuery plugin that popup an modal as an Ios like selector depending on jquery and iscroll.
+  JQSelector -- a jQuery select plugin that popup an modal as an Ios like selector depending on jquery and iscroll.

   Here Is the [livedemo](http://codepen.io/fomenyesu/pen/jbPLzd);